andrewacashner/hearingfaithms/chapters/chapter-2.md

-The Roman Catechism says that faith means more than having an opinion or conception of something---it "has the strength of the most certain agreement, such that the mind, having been opened by God to his mysteries, firmly and steadfastly gives assent"
+The Roman Catechism says that faith means more than having an opinion or conception of something---it "has the strength of the most certain agreement, such that the mind, having been opened by God to his mysteries, firmly and steadfastly gives assent."
 [@Catholic:Catechismus1614, 15:
-"Igitvr credendi vox, hoc loco putare, existimare, opinari, non significat, sed vt docent sacræ litteræ, certissimæ assensionis vim habet, qua mens Deo sua mysteria aperienti, firmè constantérq; assentitur."].
+"Igitvr credendi vox, hoc loco putare, existimare, opinari, non significat, sed vt docent sacræ litteræ, certissimæ assensionis vim habet, qua mens Deo sua mysteria aperienti, firmè constantérq; assentitur."]
 This theology of faith begins with God's grace opening the mind of the passive person, but ends with an act of the individual will.
 People cannot arrive at the full knowledge of God purely from observing the